What is Azure Data Box?

 Throughout this process, you are notified via email on all status changes.
 For more information about the detailed flow, go to Deploy Data Box in Azure portal.

-Data Box can transfer data based on the region in which service is deployed, country/region to which the device is shipped, and the target Azure storage account where you transfer the data.
+Data Box can transfer data based on the region in which service is deployed, the country or region you ship the device to, and the target Azure storage account where you transfer the data.